Need Help?

 Make sure you have enough medication for your trip:

 • When you arrive, show everyone where the medical emergency kit, adrenaline devices and ASCIA Action Plan are kept.
-These should always be with the person who has the allergy or their parent/carer.
+Keep it in the same place while at the campsite so it can be reached quickly in an emergency.

 Communication